NIRASHA3/toyblockchain/README.md

 ## REST API

-Phase 3 adds a local HTTP API using Go's standard `net/http` package.
+The project includes a local HTTP API using Go's standard `net/http` package.
 The API works like a small blockchain explorer and local node API.
 It can read chain data, validate the chain, accept faucet transactions, accept already-signed transfer transactions, and mine pending transactions.

 Important security design: the API does **not** receive wallet passphrases, private keys, or wallet file paths.
 Wallets are unlocked only by the CLI/client.
 The API receives already-signed transactions and verifies them before adding them to the pending pool.